kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1878</span> The Sultan of Sulu leases Sabah to the British North Borneo Company, who assured him they will return the territory after "just a couple of years, cross our hearts and hope to die."

-- <span class=year>1884</span> Weighing just over two metric tons, Juan Luna's 7.67m×4.22m *Spoliarium* wins the "Heaviest Oil Painting Award" at the *Exposición Nacional de Bellas Artes* in Madrid.
-Luna was moved to depict the fate of fallen gradiators in the classical style after seeing Titian's *Rape of Europa*.
+- <span class=year>1884</span> Weighing just over two metric tons, Juan Luna's 7.67m×4.22m *Spoliarium* wins the "Heaviest Painting Award" at the *Exposición Nacional de Bellas Artes* in Madrid, proving that Indios, too, can paint really huge canvasses if they have enough material.
+(Luna was moved to depict the fate of fallen gradiators in the classical style after seeing Titian's *Rape of Europa*.)

 - <span class=year>1887</span> Jose Rizal publishes the subversive novel *Noli Me Tangere*, earning him the ire of Spanish authorities, and of high school students everywhere who are then required to submit a book report about it.